• Skip to primary navigation

 First make the teriyaki sauce:

 • Place the mixture in a pan with the sugar, and cook until the sugar dissolves.
-Allow it to gently come to the boil while stirring, cooking it for around 10 minutes.
+Allow it to gently come to simmer while stirring, cooking it for around 10 minutes.

 • Combine the cornstarch with 4 tablespoon water.